vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 received, and sent back to the caller.

-Figure 1 shows how the MBO state transitions happen for simple usage of the core syscalls.
+Figure 1 shows how the MBO state transitions happen for simple usage of the core syscalls:

-A caller process creates an MBO using `zx_mbo_create()`, which returns a CallersRef for the MBO.
+*   **Create MBO:** A caller process creates an MBO using `zx_mbo_create()`, which returns a CallersRef for the MBO.
 The MBO starts off in the `owned_by_caller` state.

-To send a request, the caller process writes the request message into the MBO by calling `zx_mbo_write()`, passing the CallersRef handle, and then sends the MBO on a channel by calling `zx_channel_send()`.
+*   **Send request:** To send a request, the caller process writes the request message into the MBO by calling `zx_mbo_write()`, passing the CallersRef handle, and then sends the MBO on a channel by calling `zx_channel_send()`.
 This enqueues the MBO onto the channel's associated MsgQueue and switches the MBO's state to `enqueued_as_request`.
 In that state, the CallersRef handle can no longer be used to read or write the MBO, so the caller cannot modify the message after it has been sent.

-The callee process can read the MBO from its MsgQueue using `zx_msgqueue_wait()`, supplying a CalleesRef object.
+*   **Receive request:** The callee process can read the MBO from its MsgQueue using `zx_msgqueue_wait()`, supplying a CalleesRef object.
 This removes the MBO from the message queue, sets the CalleesRef to point to the MBO, and sets the MBO's state to `owned_by_callee`.
 This state gives the callee the ability to read and write the MBO's contents using the CalleesRef handle.
     The caller can read the request message out of the MBO by passing the CalleesRef handle to `zx_mbo_read()`.
 The caller can write a reply message into the MBO (overwriting its contents) by passing the CalleesRef handle to `zx_mbo_write()`.

-Once the callee has written a reply into the MBO, it can send the reply to the caller by invoking `zx_mbo_send_reply()` with the CalleesRef handle.
+*   **Send reply:** Once the callee has written a reply into the MBO, it can send the reply to the caller by invoking `zx_mbo_send_reply()` with the CalleesRef handle.
 This enqueues the MBO on its associated MsgQueue, drops the CalleesRef's reference to the MBO (putting the CalleesRef back in the "unused" state), and sets the MBO's state to `enqueued_as_reply`.
 The callee can now reuse this CalleesRef object in later calls to `zx_msgqueue_wait()`.

-The caller process can then read the MBO from its MsgQueue using `zx_msgqueue_wait()`.
+*   **Receive reply:** The caller process can then read the MBO from its MsgQueue using `zx_msgqueue_wait()`.
 The caller supplies a CalleesRef object but in this case the CalleesRef is not used.
     The `zx_msgqueue_wait()` syscall removes the MBO from the MsgQueue and sets the MBO's state back to `owned_by_callee`.
 The caller can use the key value returned by `zx_msgqueue_wait()` to determine which MBO was returned, if necessary.
 The CallersRef handle can now be used to read and write the MBO, so the caller can read the reply message from the MBO using `zx_mbo_read()`.

-The cycle can now repeat.
+*   **Repeat:** The cycle can now repeat.
 The caller can now write a new request message into the MBO and send it on a channel as above, potentially to a different callee.

 ---